 - Pass the online exam to demonstrate knowledge and competence.

-Yes, in order to attend the 3-day Masterson Method Equine Specialist Course you need:
+Yes, in order to attend the 3-day Masterson Method Equine Specialist Seminar you need:

 - At least 2 years of experience safely handling horses on the ground.
 Horse handling experience is critical to help ensure that you are experienced in reading horses’ responses and anticipating their behaviors.